dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 I started training the VAE using a 200 dimensions latent space, a *batch\_size* of 300 frames (128 x 128 x 3) and a $β$ value of 4 in most of my experiments to enforce a better latent representation $z$, despite the potential quality loss on the overall reconstructed image.
 It lasted for approximately 2 days, which led to 400k ~ batch iterations.

 On the other hand, I also started training the LSTM.
 I tried to fiddle with the hyper parameters of the model, but the last version I have is using 1 LSTM layer, 8 Gaussians, 1024 hidden units, and 1024 units in the first linear layer.
 I also used a sequence of 500 latent vector $z$ to be able to capture more of the time dependency.
 I only managed to train it for 14 hours ~ (submission deadline) which approximately represents 40k sequences of 500 latent vectors.
 To be able to create the target vector, I shifted the target by 1 frame to the left, and duplicated the last frame.
 I tried using a larger shift without duplication, but the results weren't as great from the (*little*) time I had to experiment with it.
+Also, instead of loading the raw frames into GPU memory, the $\mu$ and $\sigma$ of each frame is stored and new latent representations are sampled while constructing training batches.

 Since I'm not training "online", I did also have a "rotating buffer" that was refreshed every few epochs to replace a small portion of the dataset (between 5 and 10% at most).
 Check [this piece of code](https://github.com/dylandjian/retro-contest-sonic/blob/master/lib/train_utils.py) for more details.